Gingivitis is an early stage of

 gum disease caused by the buildup of plaque, a naturally occurring biofilm containing bacteria, on the tissues that surround the teeth.
-This swelling is often caused by the buildup of plaque.
+The bacteria in the plaque will cause inflammation which can result in swelling and redness of the gum tissue.
 If left untreated, gingivitis can develop into a more severe form of gum disease, known as periodontitis, which is a major cause of tooth loss in adults.
 Gingivitis is often painless, so if you exhibit any signs or symptoms be sure to visit your dental professional for a proper assessment and to determine a course of treatment.

 Some symptoms of gingivitis include red, swollen, and bleeding gums in addition to bad breath.
 When gingivitis progresses to periodontitis, the gums begin to pull away from the teeth, creating small pockets.
 Bacteria can then become trapped in these pockets, weakening the bone supporting the teeth.
-If you ignore the signs of gingivitis because you don’t recognize them or because you are worried about seeking care from a dental professional, your condition will probably get worse.
+If you ignore the signs of gingivitis because you don’t recognize them or because you are worried about seeking care from a dental professional, your condition will get worse.
 Make sure to see your dental professional immediately if you notice any of these signs and symptoms to receive a proper assessment.
-If these symptoms persist, it's important to talk with your dental professional to determine the best treatment.
+If these symptoms persist, it's important to talk with your dental professional to determine the best treatment option for you.

 Here are some steps and tips for how to help treat and prevent gingivitis:

 When it comes to gingivitis, a healthier mouth starts with good oral care habits.
 Rely on Oral-B for the very best in oral care solutions.

 Our Most Advanced Electric Toothbrush Against Gingivitis & Gum Disease